 Hi, how’re y’all doing today?
 I am doing just fine because I am sharing my authentic southern shrimp and grits recipe today.
 Yes, I know, I am Hispanic, what do I know about authentic shrimp and grits?
 Well, I do know a thing or two.
 And, since I can’t head south for the real thing just yet, I’ll just pretend and whet my appetite for some of the best and easy to make Low Country food.

 Low Country food is food that originated in the coastal regions of the Carolinas’ and Georgia.
 Some of the most popular ingredients in Low country cuisine are fish, shrimp, oysters, veggies, and rice.

 I can’t honestly say that I have always liked authentic southern shrimp and grits.
 As a matter of fact I just started warming up to this southern specialty about two years ago when my family and I traveled to Myrtle Beach to visit my mother in law who winters there.
 This dish is typical in those parts and just about every single restaurant around serves it, each adding its own twist.

-This time around I decided to try it since part of being a food blogger is trying new things, or even giving certain foods a second chance.
+This time around I decided to try it.
+Part of being a food blogger is trying new things, or even giving certain foods a second chance.
 So, on one of our outings I gave authentic southern shrimp and grits another try.
 Guess what?
 I liked it A LOT!
 I don’t know what my problem was before.

 I ordered this dish at a great restaurant that faces the water.
 The ambiance is incredible.
 So, I sat there watching the ocean roll in and out, savoring my authentic southern shrimp and grits.
 By the way, that is what everyone else at my table ordered too.